 |

-When you quit smoking, you may have to put up with some stuff like
+you may have to put up with some stuff like bad nerves and crabbiness

-bad nerves and crabbiness for awhile.
-That’s because tobacco contains
+for awhile.
+That’s because tobacco contains nicotine

 The Crazies usually last for 1–2 weeks after you quit.
 After that, your body begins to forget about nicotine and you start feeling better.
 For some people — like heavy smokers — the Crazies may be tougher and last longer.

-Even after the Crazies are gone, there will be times you’ll still
+are gone, there will be times you’ll still want to smoke.

-only way to be safe is to become a nonsmoker — for good.
+way to be safe is to become a nonsmoker — for good.

 GROUCHY, NERVOUS: Exercise.Walk the dog.
 Keep busy.